RichardGrave/ErowTV/README.md

 ## Memory system:
 I have created a simple memory system that saves the coordinates of each **special block** (the features above) for the player that places them.
 Only that player can do interactions with the blocks/signs to activate them.

 This is needed for the copy/destroy blocks so you can check if there already exists one of each.
-If it does it will replace the placed block.
-If we didnt do that we could for example place multiple Copy FROM blocks and then the server doesn't know where to calculate FROM en TO.
-So it would mess things up.
+If it already exists then it will replace the block with AIR and changes the memory with the new placed block.
+If we dont do that then we could for example place multiple Copy FROM blocks(or TO blocks) and then the server doesn't know where to calculate FROM en TO.
+So it would mess things up pretty bad.
+It will also remove blocks from memory if they break.

 It will remember multiple special signs for a player, because a sign only needs itself.
 They each get a unique memory name so the server always knows where the signs with their actions are.